Minneapolis Sanctuary Emergency Response: October 31 Update

 Throughout this journey, one thing has been constant: the generosity of over 1,500 donors who, as of today, have donated $213,000 to house our unsheltered neighbors in hotels.
 Operating with 0% overhead through the sheer passion of its incredible volunteers, ZACAH has sponsored over 3,000 nights for over 600 residents at a cost of $184,000.

 But with 1,000 people still outside, following dozens of encampment sweeps, we are still in the midst of an emergency.
 There is only a limited number of residents ZACAH can serve.
-The county has abandoned its plan to purchase hotels to house unsheltered people for the winter.

 Our work continues.
 Please continue to donate, remember everyone in your prayers, and voice your concerns to your elected officials.
-Hold them accountable, demand they take leadership, and don't take no for an answer.
+Hold them accountable, demand they take leadership, and don't take "no" for an answer.